Ask the experimenters why they experiment on animals and the answer is: 'Because animals are like us.'

 As a donor: if you wish to donate to a charity, ensure it is not one that supports the use of animals in research.
 See the list of charities which have adopted a 'no animal testing' policy.

 As a student: advise your teacher and/or your school/institution that you will not take part in the use of animals in classes, and encourage them to adopt non-animal alternatives in their teaching.
-Visit Interniche—a great organisation dedicated to the adoption of humane education techniques, and including some great resources.
-Also visit the Learning Without Killing website.
+Visit Interniche — a great organisation dedicated to the adoption of humane education techniques, and including some great resources.

 As a community member: educate yourself about the ethical and scientific aspects of animal use in research and teaching, and then ensure you let our elected leaders know of your views.
 For further information on these issues visit Humane Research Australia.